emicklei/gmig/README.md

 ### view [path] [|migration file]  [--migrations folder]

 Executes the `view` section of each applied migration to the infrastructure.
-If `migration file` is given then stop after viewing that one.
+If `migration file` is given then run that view only.

     gmig view my-gcp-production-project